CFSAN-Biostatistics/CSP2/README.md

 nextflow run CSP2.nf              // Run CSP2
 --out Test_Output/Soil_Analysis   // Save results to ./Test_Output/Soil_Analysis
---runmode snp                     // Compare all queries to each other --fasta assets/SNP                // Gather query assemblies from this directory
+--runmode snp                     // Compare all queries to each other --fasta assets/SNP                // Gather query assemblies from this directory (you can also point to a text file containing multiple FASTA paths)
 ```

 ### Output

 If all went well, you should see something like this: